d13/fullPage.js/README.md

 // Only compress the JS
 gulp js

-// Runs all three tasks
-gulp
+// Compresses the CSS and JS files gulp
 ```